finopsfoundation/framework/_tools-services/prosperops.md

 # Maximum character count is 350 the rest will be truncated and hidden automatically on your page
 company-description: "ProsperOps delivers a fully autonomous cost optimization service for AWS that maximizes your savings and minimizes commitment risk with zero ongoing effort.
 You automatically achieve effective saving rates of 40+% (placing you in the 99th percentile of optimizers) with commitments that dynamically adapt to usage changes in real-time."

 # Membership level, type and vendor certifications
 member-level: general

 type:
 - Platform Provider

 certified-status:
 #- FinOps Certified Service Provider
 #- FinOps Certified Platform
+#- FinOps Certified Solution
 #- FinOps Training Partner

 # Product(s) or service overview maximum character count is 1000 the rest will be truncated and hidden automatically on your page
 product-overview: |
   AWS tends to be one of the largest line items in a company's cost structure and compute typically makes up 60% of the bill.
 AWS provides multiple financial tools to reduce spend, but each approach has different trade-offs.
 Companies either undersave, leaving money on the table, or take too much risk, and end up overcommitted.